 3. Lost Gulch Overlook

-A great meeting spot is at the Starbucks that is located on the corner of Baseline Rd and Broadway in Boulder.
+A great meeting spot is at the Starbucks, which is located on the corner of Baseline Rd and Broadway in Boulder.

 4. South Mesa Trail

 Pro Tip: In the fall, this trail is so colorful.
-The trees, the blossoming red vegetation, it’s amazing.
-Please co-ordinate your clothes so they complement the seasonal colors!
+The trees and the blossoming red vegetation are amazing.
+Please coordinate your clothes so they complement the seasonal colors!

 5. Confluence Park (Denver)